sarah1893/notes/docs/notes/python-basic.rst

         raise TypeError("Expect int")
     TypeError: Expect int

-Computed attribures - Using property
+Computed attributes - Using property
 ------------------------------------

-Concept: Attribure's value is not store in memory.
+Concept: Attribute's value is not store in memory.
 Computing the value only when we need.

 .. code-block:: python